ThunderD9/linux/Documentation/s390/qeth.rst

 NTOK_CHID=xxxx
   device channel ID.

-Note that the `NTOK_*` attributes refer to devices other than  the one connected to the system on which the OS is running.
+Note that the `NTOK_*` attributes refer to devices other than the ones connected to the system on which the OS is running.